Updated: July 18, 2016

 Microsoft Windows backups and SQL Server backups can share the same media, but they are not interoperable.
 SQL Server backup cannot back up Windows data.

-SQL Server 2008 Enterprise and later supports compressing backups.
+IMPORTANT!
 Compressed and uncompressed backups cannot occur together in a media set.
 Any edition of SQL Server 2008 or later versions can read compressed backups.
 For more information, see Backup Compression (SQL Server).

-Overwriting of existing backup sets is specified by using the INIT option of the BACKUP statement.
+Overwriting existing backup sets is specified by using the INIT option of the BACKUP statement.
 This option overwrites all the backup sets on the media and preserve the media header, if any.
 If no media header exists, one is created.

 For tape headers, leaving the header in place can make sense.
 For disk backup media, only the files used by the backup devices specified in the backup operation are overwritten; other files on the disk are unaffected.
 When overwriting backups, any existing media header is preserved, and the new backup is created as the first backup on the backup device.
 If there is no existing media header, a valid media header with an associated media name and media description is written automatically.
 If the existing media header is invalid, the backup operation terminates.
 If the media is empty, the new media header is generated with the given MEDIANAME, MEDIAPASSWORD, and MEDIADESCRIPTION, if any.